timunie/Ava-ApiTests/website/docs/E_Avalonia_Application_ResourcesChanged.md

-import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import Tag from '@site/src/components/Tag';

 # ResourcesChanged Event

+Raised when the resources change on the element or an ancestor of the element.

 ## Definition
 **Namespace:** <a href="N_Avalonia">Avalonia</a>
-**Assembly:** Avalonia.Controls (in Avalonia.Controls.dll) Version: 11.2.0+68ab391c0a3653e0722638e29fcbd9633c7fd386
+**Assembly:** Avalonia.Controls (in Avalonia.Controls.dll) Version: 11.2.0

 <Tabs groupId="api-code-preview">
 <TabItem value="csharp" label="C#">